bh-premnath-git/wso2services/wso2architecture.md

 This architecture implements a **WSO2 API Management (APIM) 4.6.0** solution integrated with **WSO2 Identity Server (IS) 7.1.0** acting as a Key Manager.
 The entire stack is containerized using Docker Compose and uses MySQL 8.0.33 as the shared database backend.

+**Note**: This document focuses on the WSO2 components (IS, APIM, MySQL).
+The complete architecture includes 6+ microservices (forex, ledger, payment, profile, rule-engine, wallet) and additional infrastructure (DynamoDB, Redis, Redpanda, Jaeger, OTel, PostgreSQL, BRMS) not covered in this WSO2-specific documentation.

 ### Key Features
 - **API Management**: Full API lifecycle management with WSO2 APIM 4.6.0
 - **Identity & Access Management**: WSO2 IS 7.1.0 as Key Manager for OAuth2/OIDC flows